abdulrehman-dev-ai/Nexium_Abdul_Rehman_AI-Web-Dev/README.md

 ## 🧭 How to Use

 1️⃣ Open the app in your browser.
-2️⃣ Type a topic in the input field:
+2️⃣ Select a topic from dropdown field:
 - `inspiration`
 - `life`
 - `success`